-Further robustness checks are performed in Appendix C of the intrinsic measures of religiosity.
+Further robustness checks are performed in Appendix C.

-The data allow investigating the impact of earthquakes of magnitudes of 5 or above, and within these magnitudes, it turns out that only earthquakes of magnitude 5.5 or above increase the degree of believing (measured by importance of god, Appendix C.8).
+The data allow investigating the impact of earthquakes of magnitudes of 5 or above, and within these magnitudes, it turns out that only earthquakes of magnitude 5.5 or above increase the degree of believing (measured by importance of God, Appendix C.10).
 Magnitudes should be as high as 6 or above to increase conversion rates.
 Both dimensions of religiosity are affected when restricting the sample further to earthquakes of magnitudes 6.5 or above (additional restriction on magnitudes is not possible due to too few of these large earthquakes).

-As in the cross-districts analysis, earthquakes increase believing across all denominations and across all continents (Appendix C.10), and the impact on religiosity is similar for individuals from all income and education groups (Table A21).
-Contrary to the crossdistricts results, earthquakes increase religiosity more in districts with lower aggregate development levels, when measuring development by aggregate individual incomes or education levels, not by light density or unemployment rates (Table A22).
+As in the cross-districts analysis, earthquakes increase believing across all denominations and across all continents (Appendix C.12), and the impact on religiosity is similar for individuals from all income and education groups (Appendix C.11).
+Contrary to the cross-districts results, earthquakes increase intrinsic religiosity more in districts with lower aggregate development levels, when measuring development by aggregate individual incomes or education levels, not by light density or unemployment rates (Table A30).

-Last, consistent with other studies on cultural values (e.g., Perrin & Smolek (2009)

-and Dinesen & Jæger (2013)), the impact of earthquakes on religiosity abates after a while (Appendix C.6).
+Last, consistent with other studies on cultural values (e.g., Perrin & Smolek (2009) and Dinesen & Jæger (2013)), the impact of earthquakes on religiosity abates after a while (Appendix C.8).
 In particular, the impact on believing lasts up to 9-12 years, while the impact on conversion rates lasts only 3 years.
+Churchgoing is not affected by earthquakes that hit within 1-10 years ago, but earthquakes 10-12 years ago tend to reduce churchgoing today, which seems to be noise.
+In an attempt to circumvent the issue of rather few time periods, these analyses of dynamics exploit the differential period lengths (Table A22) and the differential timing of the earthquakes (Table A24).